dylannirvana/awards_gallery/README.md

 NOTE: The logo URL and `background` must be copied from the particular Award Show.

 In order to run the localhost, `cd` to the root directory, and type `yarn start`.
 This will run nodemon and will reload the server on each save.
+It will run on `localhost:3000`.
+(If converted to an Express application in order to use the Web API, it will then run on port 5000).

 In order to run the parser, you must have access to the Strapi JSON file with the selected images from the Award Show.
 File prep is done in the node directory.
 The application is rendered in the src folder.